-3. Clear the Disable Port Triggering check box if it is selected.
+Clear the Disable Port Triggering check box.

 Note: If the Disable Port Triggering check box is selected after you configure port triggering, port triggering is disabled.
 However, any port triggering configuration information you added to the router is retained even though it is not used.